What are termites?

 How do I get rid of termites?

 When it comes to eliminating a termite problem, the best way is with the help of a pest control company that specializes in termite control.
-By partnering with Star City Pest Control, you will have peace of mind knowing your termite infestation will be resolved.
+By partnering with Star City Pest Control in Roanoke, VA, you will have peace of mind knowing your termite infestation will be resolved.

 Our licensed pest control technicians are highly trained and fully licensed and are ready to provide the termite treatments that will stop termite damage and eradicate entire termite colonies.
 Schedule your free pest inspection today or give us a call to discuss your pest problem more in depth.
 We're happy to answer any questions you may have!